Jimmy Kuehnle: Career

 In 2009 he worked as an artist in residence at the open air museum Ateljé Stundars in Vaasa, Finland.
 He worked in the studio as a resident artist at Sculpture Space in Utica, New York in 2010 as well as at Albion College in Albion, Michigan.
-In 2010, he exhibited in a survey of international artists in residence at the Fondazione Arnaldo Pomodoro in Milan, Italy.
+In 2010, he exhibited in a survey of international artists in residence at the Fondazione Arnaldo Pomodoro in Milan.
 In 2013 he worked as a SWAP resident at SPACES in Cleveland, Ohio.

 In 2014 Kuehnle was one of 102 artists included in the national survey exhibition State of the Art: Discovering American Art Now at the Crystal Bridges Museum of American Art.
 In 2016 he exhibited his first solo museum show Jimmy Kuehnle: Tongue in Cheek at the Hudson River Museum that included inflatable suits and site-specific illuminated inflatable sculptures.
 In 2016 he had a solo exhibition at the Akron Art Museum titled Wiggle, Giggle, Jiggle.